Havoc Demon Hunter DPS Easy Mode — The War Within (11.1.0)

 Eye Beam and

-Blade Dance are on cooldown before casting it as it triggers a reset.
+Blade Dance are on cooldown before casting it as it resets them.

 AoE